nronzel/realescrape-go/README.md

 Rewrite of my [Python based scraper](https://github.com/nronzel/realescrape) in Go using the [Colly](https://github.com/gocolly/colly) web scraping framework.

-> NOTE This is for educational purposes only, and serves as a way to learn scraping
+> NOTE This project is for educational purposes only.
+Please use with care.
-> and practice creating an API that can be consumed by a front end.

 I don't intend on building a package to distribute as the nature of a web scraper is to break, and it will likely need to be updated constantly.